Rajiv Menon: Critical acclaim, 1996–2000

 Made on a budget of ₹4 crore, the film opened to positive reviews from film critics.
 The Indian Express stated that it was "a progressive film encouraging female independence, yet staying a warm family tale in essence" and that "Kandukondain Kandukondain is the kind of film every intelligent movie-goer ought not to miss", making it "a wonderful watch".
 The film successfully completed 150 days at the box office in Tamil Nadu, becoming a box office success.
 Menon chose to bring the film to North Indian audiences too, but opted against dubbing the film and submitted a final copy with English subtitles.
 He felt that the strong elements of Carnatic music, Subramanya Bharathi's poetry and the ambience of Karaikudi, were exclusively made for a Tamil backdrop.
-The film was showcased at the Regus London Film Festival in November 2011, and critics from the UK newspaper The Guardian rated it as amongst the top 12 films out of 270.
+The film was showcased at the Regus London Film Festival in November 2011, and critics from the UK newspaper The Guardian rated it as among the top 12 films out of 270.
 Critic Peter Bradshaw noted it "is an entertaining reinvention of the novel" and adds that "the richly complicated plot allows it to be exuberantly transposed to modern-day India", ranking it alongside Ang Lee's Crouching Tiger, Hidden Dragon and Cameron Crowe's Almost Famous.
 Menon showed the film across the world, including having screenings at the Washington Film Festival in April 2001, Locarno Film Festival in August 2002 and the Tiburon International Film Festival in March 2004.
 Menon discussed the potential of a Hindi version of the film with director Sanjay Leela Bhansali and actor Irrfan Khan but the project did not materialise.